NSATshepoMooketsi/Banking_Credit_Risk/README.md

 ---

 ## Why a Star Schema?

-Although the Power BI model size increased slightly after introducing additional dimensions, relationships and measures, this is expected.
-Power BI stores report metadata, visuals, relationships and DAX calculations in addition to the compressed data model.

 The purpose of the star schema is **not simply to reduce file size**, but to create a model that is easier to maintain, faster to query and more scalable.